drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 current density of the CPV/T system: (a) The electrical power output (b) The short current density

-The hourly varying thermal power output of the model is presented by Fig. 12.
-As discussed previously, the nanofluid in the filter channel absorbs parts of the spectrum and then outflows into the coil immersed by a water tank heat exchange, which is the source of thermal power.
-The more nanoparticles\' concentration is the more absorption of the spectrum, which directly contributes to the increases in thermal power output.
+The hourly varying thermal power output of the model is presented in Fig. 12.
+As discussed above, the nanofluid in the filter channel absorbs energy from parts of the spectrum and then outflows into the coil immersed in a heat exchange water tank, which is the source of thermal power.
+The greater the nanoparticles\' concentration, the more absorption of energy from the spectrum, which directly contributes to the increases in thermal power output.